mosure/inversify-cpp/README.md

 ##### Dynamic Bindings

-Dynamic bindings are resolved when calling `container.template get...`.
+Dynamic bindings are resolved when calling `container.get...`.

-By default, dynamic bindings have resolution scope (e.g. each call to `container.template get...` calls the factory).
+By default, dynamic bindings have resolution scope (e.g. each call to `container.get...` calls the factory).

 Singleton scope dynamic bindings cache the first resolution of the binding.